The ‘Mughal-e-Azam’ that was never made, starring Nargis

 There had been three screen versions of the story by then.
 Two starred one of Indian cinema’s top female stars, Sulochana, as Anarkali – in 1928 as a silent feature and then in 1935 as a talkie.
 For his own ambitious version, Asif teamed up with Shiraz Ali Hakim, the owner of Famous Cine Studio.
 Hakim had also supervised Asif’s directorial debut, Phool (1945).
 Written by Kamal Amrohi, Phool is regarded as one of Hindi cinema’s earliest multi-starrers with a stellar cast that included Prithviraj Kapoor, Durga Khote, Veena, Yakub, Wasti, Suraiya, Sitara Devi and Mazhar Khan.

-Following advertisements in the November special issue of Filmindia in 1945, an early announcement of Mughal-e-Azam was made on the magazine’s cover.
-The advertisement mentioned a star cast of Veena, Nargis and Chandramohan, who were to play Bahar (the name was changed from Dilaram in Taj’s play), Anarkali and Akbar respectively.
+An early announcement on Mughal-e-Azam appeared on the cover of the November 1945 issue of the Filmindia magazine.
+The star cast was named as Veena, Nargis and Chandramohan, who were to play Bahar (the name was changed from Dilaram in Taj’s play), Anarkali and Akbar respectively.
 The film was to be shot at the Bombay Talkies Studio in Mumbai’s Malad suburb.

 Hakim had become a partner in Bombay Talkies at the time, having bought shares surrendered by the studio’s co-founder Devika Rani after she married Russian painter Svetoslav Roerich.
 The production controller of Bombay Talkies, Hiten Chowdhury, suggested that Asif and Hakim consider a young newcomer who was on the company’s payroll for Salim’s role.
 In fact, he was already working on his third film there, Nitin Bose’s Milan (1946).
 However, Asif rejected the young man, whose screen name was Dilip Kumar.